 There is an Onboard Power LED located on the motherboard.
-When this LED is on, the system is on.
+When this LED is lit, the onboard power is on.
 Be sure to turn off the system and unplug the power cord before removing or installing components.
 See the layout below for the LED location.